-• Micrium MicroC/OS-II.
+- Micrium MicroC/OS-II.

-For information, refer to MicroC/OS-II - The Real Time Kernel by Jean J. Labrosse (CMP Books).
+- For information, refer to MicroC/OS-II The Real Time Kernel by Jean J. Labrosse (CMP Books).

-• Tcl scripting language.
+- Tcl scripting language.

-- Overview of Nios II Embedded Development on page 18 - Getting Started with the Graphical User Interface on page 25 - Getting Started from the Command Line on page 72 - Nios II Software Build Tools Revision History on page 14 For details on the document revision history of this chapter - GNU Website
+- Overview of Nios II Embedded Development on page 17 - Getting Started with the Graphical User Interface on page 25 - Getting Started from the Command Line on page 71